The Ultimate Guide to

 Peyote generally produces a tolerance that lasts several days, and it also produces cross-tolerance to other psychedelics like LSD and psilocybin.
+The potency of each will likely be diminished for a little while after taking peyote.
 It’s therefore recommended to wait several days between doses of any of these substances.

 Can I mix it with other drugs?